Chirag-ahir/SFC-Preparation/README.md

 what is contact id?<br>
 The Contact ID is a number Salesforce uses to uniquely identify a contact on the backend.
 Salesforce uses the Contact ID to identify a contact in various channels.

+What is difference between contact and subscriber?<br>
+contact is a person you are going to send messages to.
+A subscriber opted to receive communications or belongs to a particular channel.